 EVRAZ Inc. NA Canada (including EVRAZ Camrose, EVRAZ Red Deer, EVRAZ Calgary, EVRAZ Regina)

 |Sales, services, and logistics companies

 Identification of material topics

-Based on the results of the analysis, 14 significant topics were identified and approved, including in relation to economic, environmental, and social categories.
-These topics were also prioritised through a survey of members of the Working Group about the preparation of the Report, held in December 2018.
+In 2019, we drew up a list of 16 material topics, including two new topics: supplier environmental assessment, diversity and equal opportunity.
+These topics were also prioritised through a survey of members of the Working Group about the preparation of the Report, held in December 2019.